Modeling of the physical phenomena occurring in the casting and mold is performed by the solver modules of the POLIGONSOFT (see the figure below).

 It should be emphasized that the standard model of the porosity is an extreme case of a new model corresponding to low melt strength at break, high modulus of compressibility of liquid metal and zero surface tension.
 Under these conditions, the models demonstrate very close results, the differences in which are associated with the modernization of computational algorithms that ensure more accurate observance of the mass balance.

-In general, the solidification process of the casting goes through the following stages: the formation of a pipe during the solidification of an open thermal node, the formation of a closed thermal node, the formation of an internal pipe shrinkage or dispersed porosity during the solidification of a closed thermal node (see the figure below).
+In general, the solidification process of the casting goes through the following stages: the formation of a pipe during the solidification of an open thermal hot spot, the formation of a closed thermal hot spot, the formation of an internal pipe shrinkage or dispersed porosity during the solidification of a closed thermal hot spot (see the figure below).

-A thermal node is considered open if the melt is in contact with the surrounding environment (Figure b).
-In the event that there is no direct contact of the melt with the surrounding environment, the thermal node is considered to be closed (Fig. c).
+A thermal hot spot is considered open if the melt is in contact with the surrounding environment (Figure b).
+In the event that there is no direct contact of the melt with the surrounding environment, the thermal hot spot is considered to be closed (Fig. c).

 The solidification of the melt is accompanied by the shrinkage of the metal.
-In an open thermal node, the crystallization does not lead to a drop in pressure, since the shrinkage is compensated by lowering the free surface (or mirror) of the melt.
+In an open thermal hot spot, the solidification does not lead to a drop in pressure, since the shrinkage is compensated by lowering the free surface (or mirror) of the melt.
 The surface of the melt is able to move, i.e. is free if it does not have a fixed framework of the solid phase formed by the closed dendrites of the growing grains.
-As in the standard macroporosity model adopted in PoligonSoft, a fixed solid-phase framework appears when the fraction of the liquid phase decreases to a critical value fL**, i.e. at fL ≤ fL**.
+As in the standard macroporosity model adopted in POLIGONSOFT, a fixed solid-phase framework appears when the fraction of the liquid phase decreases to a critical value fL**, i.e. at fL ≤ fL**.

 In the standard porosity model, the movement of the melt mirror in the stationary solid-phase framework leads to dehydration of the interdendritic spaces and the appearance of a porosity numerically equal to the fraction of the liquid phase fL.